NuGet/docs.microsoft.com-nuget/docs/api/symbol-package-publish-resource.md

 Status Code | Meaning
 ----------- | -------
-201, 202    | The symbol package was successfully pushed.
+201         | The symbol package was successfully pushed.
 400         | The provided symbol package is invalid.
 401         | The user is not authorized to perform this action.
 404         | A coresponding package with the provided ID and version does not exist.
 409         | A symbol package with the provided ID and version was pushed but it is not available yet.

-Server implementations vary on the success status code returned when a package is successfully pushed.
+413         | The package is too large.